Defer Background Images for Faster Core Web Vitals

 Conclusion

 Both methods are effective in deferring the background image in favor of more important images like the Largest Contentful Paint image.
 The first method is real easy to implement and gets quick results.
-The second method adds real lazy load behavior to to background images and will provide a bigger pagespeed boost.
+The second method adds real lazy load behavior to background images and will provide a bigger PageSpeed boost.